Frequently Asked Questions

 I'm going to retire soon.
 How do I get my Retiree permit?

 Bring your current permit and your retiree FLASHcard to Parking Services to be issued a Retiree permit.
 When it is time to renew your permit, a letter with instructions for permit renewals will be sent to you.
 Retiree permit renewals must be done in person at the Parking Services office.
-NOTE: The retiree FLASHcard is issued in the FLASHcard Office located on the first floor of the Kent Student Center.
+NOTE: The retiree FLASHcard is issued in the FLASHcard Office located on the lower level of the Kent Student Center.

 How do I purchase a parking permit?